Our Curriculum

 Reading at home

 We expect children to be reading every day at home, even if it is just for 10 minutes!
 Children who have read 5 or more times will receive a tick on the reading chart and house points.
 These will be checked every Friday (where I will sign the planner).
-At the end of each half term, children who have achieved this every week will receive a certificate and small reward.
 Children can write in their planners themselves when they have read, in fact we encourage them to do so, but please ensure an adult has signed on Friday otherwise they will not receive their house-points!

 The focus for reading in Year 3 is on comprehension, so to help your children understand what they are reading, ask them lots of questions.